 The Horizon interface (independent from OVHcloud) is the original implementation of the OpenStack dashboard, which provides a web user interface to OpenStack services, including Nova, Swift, Keystone, etc.

-This multifunctional, technical interface allows you to manage almost all OpenStack actions.
-It is one of the necessary interfaces if you need to manage more than two VLANS, add private network interfaces to your instances, manage custom images, etc.
+This interface lets you manage almost all OpenStack actions.
+Use it if you need to manage more than two VLANs, add private network interfaces to your instances, manage custom images, etc.

 OVHcloud APIv6